florianfrick/Autonomous-Vehicle-Competition-Spring-2025/README.md

-# Advanced Robotics Final Project – TurtleCar

-This repository contains the implementation and documentation for our final project in **ROBO 5302: Advanced Robotics** at CU Boulder.
+#Autonomous Vehicle Competition Spring 2025 – Team TurtleCar

 ## Project Overview

-We built an autonomous vehicle using a Raspberry Pi-based platform (TurtleCar) that navigates a closed indoor track.
-Our implementation focuses on vision-based navigation using Canny edge detection and model-based control strategies like MPC and PID.
+We built an autonomous vehicle using a Raspberry Pi-based platform that navigates a closed indoor track and adheres to traffic signs.
+Our implementation focuses on vision-based navigation and PID control.

 ## Team Members